 Additionally, we are dependent on critical suppliers including our packaging vendors and suppliers of certain raw silicon and semiconductor wafers that are incorporated in our products.
-Industry shortages and supply-chain disruptions in the past several years have increased the risks of supply interruptions.
+Recent changes in tariffs and trade regulations may increase the risks of supply interruptions.